-Join Tim Grey for an in-depth discussion in this video Working with layers, part of Restoring Photos with Photoshop CS6.
+Join Tim Grey for an in-depth discussion in this video Working with layers, part of Photoshop CS6: Restoring Photos.

 I'm always an advocate for a layer-based non-destructive workflow in Photoshop but …that's especially important when working on older images, where we don't have a …whole lot of information to work with in many cases. …And more than likely, there will be significant work done in order to improve …the appearance of the photo.
 You can see with this photo, for example, …I have some blemishes that I would like to clean up and it could use a little bit …better contrast and it also needs to be cropped to eliminate this frame around …the edge.
 And for all of those adjustments, I want …to try to work non-destructively and that generally means using layers within Photoshop.…